WLAN-Pi/wlanpi-documentation/docs/faq.md

 ### How do I set the timezone on my WLANPi?

-From the CLI of your WLANPi:
+From the CLI of your WLAN Pi:

 ```
 sudo dpkg-reconfigure tzdata